At Ingleton C of E Primary School we are guided by the National Curriculum for Science.

 - are equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future.

 Science Curriculum Statement

-- A cycle of lessons for each subject, which carefully plans for progression and depth of knowledge
+- A cycle of lessons for each unit, which carefully plans for progression and depth of knowledge and working scientifically skills.

-- Trips and visits from experts who will enhance the learning experience and engage their scientific enquiry.
+- Educational visits, visits from experts and extracurricular activities such as Science fayres that will enhance the learning experience and engage their scientific enquiry.

 - Appropriate curriculum themed home learning tasks which children complete with adults at home.

 - A wider variety of skills linked to both scientific knowledge and understanding, and scientific enquiry/investigative skills.

 - A richer vocabulary which will enable to articulate their understanding of taught concepts.

 - An understanding of Science related industry and careers.